squidfunk/mkdocs-material/docs/customization.md

 ### Setup and theme structure

-Reference the Material theme as usual in `mkdocs.yml`, and create a new folder for `overrides` which you reference using `custom_dir`:
+Reference the original theme as usual in `mkdocs.yml`, and create a new folder for `overrides` which you reference using `custom_dir`:

 ``` yaml